Mortimus/ProjectBloodHound/README.md

 # ProjectBloodHound
-a tool for spinning up BloodHound CE containers and configuring common tools for project based activities. inspired by https://github.com/SySS-Research/Single-User-BloodHound
+a tool for spinning up BloodHound CE containers for a single project/user.
+Sets the credentials to admin:admin, and imports customqueries.json.
+Stores data in a local folder for persistence.
+Inspired by https://github.com/SySS-Research/Single-User-BloodHound

 ## Requirements
 * `podman`
 * `libbtrfs-dev`
 * `libgpgme-dev`

+## Installation
+After installing the above dependencies
+`go install github.com/Mortimus/ProjectBloodHound@latest`

 ## Arguments